Explore one of the world’s great rivers,

 Return to Ho Chi Minh City for city tour.
 (B, L)

-Transfer to My Tho to board the Jayavarman /
+Private transfer to My Tho to board the

-Jahan for a 7-night cruise to Siem Reap.
-Spend
+Jayavarman / Jahan for a 7-night cruise to Siem

 In the morning, take a boat trip around Cai